Jadranka Loncarek, Ph.D.

 Research Topics

-The long-term goal of our laboratory is to understand the fundamentals of centrosome biology.
+Our laboratory's long-term goal is to understand the fundamentals of centrosome biology and the consequences of their perturbations in human disease.

-If you are interested in our work and wish to inquire about open postdoctoral or postbac positions, please send a C.V., a statement of research interests, and the names and contact details of 3 references to jadranka.loncarek@nih.gov.
+If you wish to inquire about open postdoctoral or postbac positions, please send a C.V., a statement of research interests, and the names and contact details of 3 references to jadranka.loncarek@nih.gov.

 Biography